4 steps for how to get a cat in a carrier with less stress.

 Mastering cat transport is only one small piece of cat ownership, but it's an important one!
 Knowing how to easily get a cat in a carrier can save you time and stress, particularly if you're on the way to a vet appointment, in the process of moving, or if there's an emergency and you need to move your feline friend quickly.

 Another important piece of cat ownership is finding the right vet who prioritizes your cat's physical and emotional wellbeing.
-We'd love to meet your cat and you at our beautiful, Fear Free Certified clinic.
+We'd love to meet your cat and you at our beautiful clinic.
+Also note, Papaya Pet offers online vet visits through our mobile app!
+Papaya Plus and Papaya Premium members get free telehealth consultations.